psliwka/docker-aptly/README.md

 Usage
 -----

-At this moment, this image does not wrap any actual Aptly functionality.
-After you pull the image with `docker pull psliwka/aptly`, you are on your own w.r.t. running it.
+At this moment, this image does not wrap any actual Aptly functionality (no configuration, no custom entrypoint, etc.).
+After you pull the image with `docker pull psliwka/aptly`, it's up to you to configure it and run it in a way that matches your needs.